barai3045/dj_m10_exam02/readme.md

 15. If a functionality isn’t working, the program should show a proper error message.
 For example:
-    a.
-The book price should be a floating number
+    1. The book price should be a floating number
-    b.
-This book isn’t available to remove.
+    2. This book isn’t available to remove.
-    c. etc…
+    3. etc…

 ## NOTES When it is lent to someone, the quantity of books should be decreased.